maddalisushmitha/kickstarter-analysis/README.md

 ### Challenges for Outcomes by Launch Date Analysis:

 1. Sorting columns labels column wise for successful, failed and canceled columns
 2. Confused between years column and the automatically created years column when Date Created Conversion column was placed in Row field of pivot table field.

 ### Analysis of Outcomes Based on Goals:
-	1. Columns are filled using countifs(), sum() and round functions
+1. Columns are filled using countifs(), sum() and round functions using below code

 #### Codes :